How to perform Integration Testing in ASP.NET Core

 To create the project setup to perform Integration Testing, you should have 2 projects in your solution.

-2. A Class Library (.NET Core) project which should use .NET 5.0 version.
+2. A Class Library project which should use .NET 8.0 version.
 This project will be used for doing Integration Testing of the ASP.NET Core project.
 Install 4 packages from NuGet to this class library project.

 These packages are: